Please refer to the 2019 Benefits Brochures for each group for benefits provided through the City of Ontario.

 After open enrollment, employees with a current portable life insurance policy can increase their coverage in increments of $20,000 by submitting an application and evidence of insurability.
 Any increase to spousal coverage will require evidence of insurability.

 The life insurance application and evidence of insurability are available for download at the bottom of the page.

 Vision care is just as important as medical care.
-The eyes can be a key to identifying other health related issues you may have.
+The eyes can be key to identifying other health-related issues you may have.
 The City of Ontario offers two vision options to choose from.
 With the VSP Basic option, each member is allowed a vision exam every 12 months and frames and lenses every 24 months.
-The VSP Buy Up option allows a vision exam, frames and lenses every 12 months.
+The VSP Buy-Up option allows a vision exam, frames, and lenses every 12 months.